Mikael Storsjö: Alleged Financial Support for Chechen Terrorists

 Storsjö said in May 2005 an interview with Turun Sanomat that he is collecting money through donations that anyone can make to an association called “Support for information service on the Caucasus”, from which moneys are directed to the support of Kavkaz Center.
 He did, however, admit that the moneys end up with Chechen rebels, among whom there are “elements that have tendencies towards terrorism.”
 The matter was first made public by Aamulehti, and Storsjö said that this was a false report, since no association called “Support for information service on the Caucasus” ever has existed.
 It is not possible to find out anything about this alleged association with the Google search engine, and no such association exists in the Finnish Register for Associations.

-Apprehension on Odessa
+Apprehension on Odesa

-Ukrainian authorities apprehended Storsjö in Odessa on 26 May 2008 because he was on the list of personae non gratae in the Russian Federation.
-Storsjö was released from jail on 28 May 2007 and the Ukrainian authorities had cause to review their practises concerning lists of personae non gratae.
+Ukrainian authorities apprehended Storsjö in Odesa on 26 May 2008 because he was on the list of personae non gratae in the Russian Federation.
+Storsjö was released from jail on 28 May 2008 and the Ukrainian authorities had cause to review their practises concerning lists of personae non gratae.